lqb2/forty-jekyll-theme/coaching.md

 <!-- Content -->
 <h2 id="content">Intro Package (3 sessions)</h2>
 <p>
 	Each session is 90-120 minutes and can be in person, by phone, or by video.
-The amount of time between each session ranges from 2-6 weeks.
+The average amount of time between each session is about 4 weeks.
 </p>
 <div class="row">
 	<div class="4u 12u$(medium)">